xeropresence/AOPP/README.md

   * I'd like to add hotkeys for interacting with the trade skill window, move item to slot1, move item to slot2, complete tradeskill, clear tradeskill
   * Move item to backpack hotkey, move currently picked up item to backpack
   * Anything that would reduce stress caused by repetitive motion really

-* Logging
-  * Currently there is no logging so if something doesn't work right there's no way to know what went wrong

-* Configuration
-  * Currently there is no way to configure which patches you want enabled or disabled
-  * Considering adding a / command or just having a ini file that you can edit and have the results applied in realtime

 * Improve Map crash logic
   * Currently the patcher launches a copy of the AnarchyOnline.exe that is created in the appdata folder so that the checksum error does not occur when running multiple copies of AO